Head Gaskets 101: What They Are and How They Work in Your Vehicle

 The first may be the presence of foam (caused by hydrocarbons) in the coolant expansion tank.

-A coolant leak in the oil system can result in a mayonnaise-like substance being present in the oil, which can often be seen on the oil filler cap or dipsticks.
+A coolant leak in the oil system can result in a mayonnaise-like substance in the oil, which is often seen on the oil filler cap or dipsticks.

 However, the existence of this substance is not conclusive evidence of a head gasket malfunction, as the oil could also mix with the coolant in other ways.